enfold/collective.notifications/README.rst

 for instructions on setting it up if you use it.
 Async is NOT required for Notifications to work, however it is advised, especially for high traffic sites.

+Note
+====

+For inserting the number of pending notifications, the "toolbar.pt" template from plone.app.layout was overridden using z3c.jbot.
+Keep this in mind if your project has its own modifications for this template.